aladearchives/githolio/README.md

 # githolio
-<h2>Github Portfolio PWA using Github Public API<\h2>
+<h2>Github Portfolio PWA using Github Public API
-The site is published at https://aladearchives.github.io/githolio/
+<p>The site is published at https://aladearchives.github.io/githolio/